Millennium Hotel Taichung: Location

-The closest metro station to the hotel is Taichung City Hall metro station located on the Green line of Taichung Metro.
+The closest metro station to the hotel is Taichung City Hall metro station located on the Green line of Taichung MRT.
 The hotel is located within Taichung's CBD and hence is within walking distance of National Taichung Theater, Fulfillment Amphitheater and Chaoma Sports Center, as well as shopping malls such as Top City, Tiger City and IKEA Wenxin Store.